TOMTOBIN1976/ict2assignment/README.md

 + Popular: page contains list fo popular moves as suppled by the TMDB api based on current views by userbase.
 + Similar: page contains a list of similar movies.

+An open web API, The Movie DataBase (https://developers.themoviedb.org/3/getting-started/introduction), is the data source for the app.

 ## Setup requirements.

 Download zip file of project to your local location.